-The South African National Standard for the test pumping of water boreholes (SANS 10299-4:2003) clearly prescribes how the testing is to be carried out.
-Read more
+The South African National Standard for the test pumping of water boreholes (SANS 10299-4:2003) clearly prescribes how the borehole yield testing is to be carried out.
+Read more about this here

-Remember the Department of Water and Sanitation (DWS) will only authorise groundwater use if the above method is used.
+Remember the Department of Water and Sanitation (DWS) will only authorise groundwater use if the correct (above) method of borehole yield testing is used.

 This spreadsheet provides a template for the data capture.